Trainee Solicitor FAQs

 How far into my Training Contract would I know if I was being kept on?

-We would always communicate with you and at the latest you would be told 2 months before your Training Contract was due to come to an end.
+We would always communicate your progress with you during your contract.
+Most trainee's know months before but at the very latest we would tell you 3 months before your Training Contract was due to come to an end.

 Does the Firm consider the CILEx route to qualification for those people who have obtained their LPC who are unable to secure a Training Contract?